Murder of Charles Flynn

-On April 4, 1989, 22-year-old Charles Lambert "Chip" Flynn was killed visiting his ex-girlfriend Kim Hallock in Brevard County, Florida.
+On April 4, 1989, 22-year-old Charles Lambert "Chip" Flynn was killed in Brevard County, Florida.
 Flynn died from a gunshot wound.
-Hallock claims that an African-American man named Crosley Green was responsible for Flynn's death.
+His ex-girlfriend Kim Hallock claims that an African-American man named Crosley Alexander Green was responsible for Flynn's death.
 Green was found guilty of Flynn's murder and placed on death row.
 He was eventually removed from death row.
 After having his conviction vacated by federal court in 2018, Green was released from prison on house arrest, pending the 11th Circuit Court of Appeals decision to either retry or overturn his conviction based on the prosecutors withholding evidence in his original trial.
 Green's conviction was reinstated in March 2022.

 Background

 Before the killing, Flynn had just exited a relationship with Kim Hallock.
 Hallock was hurt by the split.
-Flynn was also living with his parents and was in a relationship.
-Green was a minor drug dealer who had just been recently released from Madison Correctional Institution.
+Flynn was also living with his parents and was in a new relationship.
+Green was a minor drug dealer who had just been recently released from Madison Correctional Institution having been convicted of robbery.
 He was also the carer for his family after his parents died.